codeforequity-at/botium-docs/docs/03_testing/01_testing_conversational_ai.rst

 your test cases, if there are historic recordings available when transitioning from a legacy IVR system.
 Such libraries often are a valuable resource for test data.

+Continue to read about Voice App Testing in the `Botium Wiki <https://wiki.botiumbox.com/how-to-guides/voice-app-testing/>`_.

 .. |image0| image:: media/image10.png
    :width: 6.27083in